Last Updated on March 2, 2025

 Oblique Fracture

-In this fracture, instead of the break being at the right angle, it goes in an oblique direction to the long axis of the bone.
+In this fracture, instead of the break being at the right angle, it goes oblique to the long axis of the bone.
 The fracture is confined to one plane.
 In other words, the bone has broken at an angle.

 Spiral Fracture

-If you take a stick and slice it at an angle so that it is divided into two, it is similar to the oblique fracture.
-But if you twist and break that stick it would result in a broken pattern that would start from one point, move obliquely in one direction, reach the other end and then continue on another side of the stick in a spiral fashion to meet the original point.
+If you take a stick and slice it at an angle to divide it into two, it is similar to the oblique fracture.
+But if you twist and break that stick it would result in a broken pattern that would start from one point, move obliquely in one direction, reach the other end, and then continue on another side of the stick in a spiral fashion to meet the original point.

 Comminuted Fracture